COVID-19 Frequently Asked Questions

 Symptomatic mothers well enough to breastfeed should wear a mask when near her infant (including during feeding), wash hands before and after contact with the child (including feeding), and disinfect contaminated surfaces.

 If a mother is too ill to breastfeed, she should be encouraged to express milk that can be given to the infant via a clean cup and/or spoon – while wearing a mask, washing hands before and after contact with the child, and disinfecting contaminated surfaces.

-6. Is the COVID-19 epidemic affecting women disproportionately?
+4. Is the COVID-19 pandemic affecting women disproportionately?
 How so?

 But it is known that disease outbreaks affect women and men differently.
 Evidence from prior epidemics shows that existing inequalities for women and girls, and discrimination of other marginalized groups such as persons with disabilities and those in extreme poverty, worsen in these times.
 Women and girls face higher risk of domestic violence, as well as other forms of gender-based violence including sexual exploitation and abuse.

 Women are less likely than men to have decision-making power during an outbreak, and as a consequence their general and sexual and reproductive health needs may go largely unmet.
 There is also an inadequate level of women’s representation in pandemic planning and response.

 Globally, women are more likely than men to work in precarious, informal jobs while shouldering a greater burden of unpaid care, and can face interruptions to their work, loss of livelihoods, and increased care responsibilities as a result of COVID-19.
 Social protection systems that do not address gender inequalities during an outbreak can exacerbate the multiple and intersecting forms of discrimination women and girls face.